Tom-Riddle09/elevate_labs-task01/README.md

 5555 : ADB (Android Debug Brigde) or custom services

 ## Security Risks due to Open Ports
-Port 53: if DNS is misconfigured or exteranlly exposed, it can be abused for DNS amplification DDoS.
+Port 53: if DNS is misconfigured or externally exposed, it can be abused for DNS amplification DDoS.
 Port 80: Unencrypted - vulnerable to MITM, sniffing, or old vulnerable web interfaces.
 Port 5555: if ADB, Potential High risk - allows remote shell access to Android-based devices.
-Port 22: Potential Brute-force attack risk, harden with key-based auth, disable root login.
+Port 22: Potential Brute-force attack risk, should be hardened with key-based auth, disable root login.

 ### Scan Result Screenshots are added to the repository.